 The fussiest measurements are those for the center bay of smaller bins.
 If your width measurements are off by a quarter inch, the bins won't sit squarely between the cleats or will be too tight to slide easily.

-wet, nail plastic feet to the bottom of the legs.
+If your garage floor sometimes gets wet, nail plastic feet to the bottom of the legs.
 (A set of four nail-on plastic feet costs $3 at home centers.)

-Painting it before you put it together is a lot easier than painting it once
+You can paint the wood to give it a classy look or leave it bare.
+Painting it before you put it together is a lot easier than painting it once it's assembled.